French has long been considered a global language, spoken by over 275 million people around the world.

 The power of French in the business world is very real indeed.
 Engaging with French allows you to take advantage of the numerous business opportunities both inside and outside of France, and potentially convert the hundreds of millions of French speakers around the world into customers.

-Whether your company has made a point of hiring French speakers, or you decide to use professional French translation services, there’s no doubt that this is a language you should immerse yourself in if you have global business goals.
+Whether your company has made a point of hiring French speakers, or you decide to use professional French translation services, there’s no doubt that this is a language you should immerse yourself in if you have international business goals.

 Is there a decline in the number of people learning French?